-X can be either Y or Z. X is usually Y.
+X can be either Y or Z. X is Y.

-The … can be either … or … and is usually are the actual Inform syntax
+The … can be either … or … and is is the Inform syntax for defining a

 Z with the name of the properties.
-The is usually
+The is construction specifies the

-construction specifies the value of the property when the game begins.
+value of the property for the object in question when the game begins.

 This can look a little bit tricky.
 Let’s break down the example from the code below.

-The piano can be either in tune or out of tune.
+The piano can be either tuned or out of tune.
 The piano is out of tune.

 Here’s an example, showing a piano that is out of tune:

 "Just awful" by Allison Parrish The Studio is a room.
 A piano is in the studio.
-The piano can be either in tune or out of tune.
+The piano can be either tuned or out of tune.
 The piano is out of tune.
 Playing is an action applying to one touchable thing.
 Understand "play [something]" as playing.
 Report playing: say "You play a tune on [the noun].
-It sounds [if in tune]lovely[else]awful[end if]."
+It sounds [if tuned]lovely[else]awful[end if]."

 This example has another new bit of syntax: